tonyallan/python3-experiments/python-readline/README.md

 # Python readline adds add history and editting to input()

-If you add `[inport readline](https://docs.python.org/3/library/readline.html)` to a python program history and line editting functionality is added to thr `input()` function.
+If you add `inport readline` to a python program history and line editting functionality is added to thr `input()` function.

+# Example

 [input.py](https://github.com/tonyallan/python3-experiments/blob/main/python-readline/input.py):
 ```python3